Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/analogueReport.md

 ![](image/2023-01-03-09-43-59.png)
 <font size=2><center>Fig.3.
 The inverting op-amp </center></font>

 then compare the gain with theoretical value calculated by formula 1.2.
-Change $R_2$ to 470 $\Omega$ and voltage to 0.025 $V_{pp}$ do above procedure again.
+Change $R_2$ to 470 $\Omega$ and voltage to 0.025 $V_{pp}$ do the above procedure again.

-- Increasing the frequency, measuring the gain up to the cut-off frequency and plotting the data.
+- Increase the frequency, measure the gain up to the cut-off frequency and plot the data.
 Observe the cut-off frequency from the graph and calculate the the bandwidth using the formula:

 $$
 Bandwidth = \displaystyle\frac{GBP}{Gain}\tag{2}